 An authentic life is the most personal form of worship.
 Everyday life has become my prayer.

 Not all worship comes in the same shape and size.
-Here at Carrs Lane we have the opportunity to share in different, creative, alternative and radical worship.
-Happening throughout each month there are many different varieties available and we’re always willing to try something new.
+Here at Carrs Lane our flexible building allows us the opportunity to share in different, creative, alternative and radical worship.
+Occasionally we change how we worship and we’re always willing to try something new.

 Held regularly at Carrs Lane, Street Banquets are shaped by the story of the Great Feast as told by Jesus.
 A committed team of volunteers gets together to prepare – and share – a meal with members of the homeless community in the city centre, as well as other vulnerable members of society.